prasannarajezzzy/CredNest.io/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Once deployed, your CrediNest website will be:
+Once deployed, your CredNest website will be:
 - ✅ **Live and accessible** to users worldwide
 - ✅ **SEO optimized** for loan-related searches
 - ✅ **Fully functional** with backend integration